Controlling brown patch on lawns

 Headway G, brown patch - Missouri 2011

-• Caravan UG: When you need to combat brown patch and insect pressure at the same time, Caravan® G insecticide offers the convenience of a fungicide and insecticide in one product.
+• Caravan G: When you need to combat brown patch and insect pressure at the same time, Caravan® G insecticide offers the convenience of a fungicide and insecticide in one product.
 It contains the same active ingredient found in Heritage® fungicide and Meridian® 25WG insecticide.
 While timing and geographies vary, one application of Caravan G made in June or early July can yield season-long grub control and three weeks of preventive brown patch control.

 Research Trials